Chapter 42:

 “It would seem choosing you three was a mistake.
 Jorōgumo.”

-“Are there members of your brood that are the size of normal spiders?
+“Are there members of your brood the size of normal spiders?
 Preferably, are there ones capable of listening to human conversations and relaying that information back to us?”

-“There are, master.
-There aren’t many of them because I’ve always rushed their growth, as they’re more useful to me as grown adults.”
+“There are, Master.
+There aren’t many of them because I’ve always rushed their growth, as they were more useful to me as grown adults.”

 “You can manipulate their growth cycle?”